 Good luck!
 The mature females are bigger in this species but that is VERY difficult to discern and I have never seen the underside of a Harbour Porpoise except when a Bigg’s Killer Whale was making an attack.
 Harbour Porpoises are very cryptic and very rarely are they acrobatic.

-Want to know the detectable gender differences in Humpback Whales?
+Want to know the detectable sex differences in Humpback Whales?

 The genital and mammary slits can be very difficult to see.
 What is much easier to detect is that, from birth, only females have a bump know as the “hemispherical lobe” (note that nobody knows what this structure is for).
 However, where in dolphins you can get a clear look at the pelvic area when they leap out of the water, this is not the case with Humpbacks.
 The way they breach, there is a big “skirt” of water obscuring the pelvic area.

 That’s why we researchers get really excited when Humpbacks lie on their backs and tail lob, as in the photos below.
 THEN there is a chance of seeing the pelvic area.
 Please see our Marine Education and Research blog at this link for detail on discerning sex in Humpback Whales.

 So there you go, armed with more knowledge about our cetacean neighbours.
 To reiterate, I’ve made the effort to share all this because I believe that the more we see those we share the planet with as individuals and the more understanding we have . . . the better we can be.
 That you for being someone who cared enough to read this.